IGARDS/igards.github.io/_pages/industry.md

 {% include base_path %}

 ## Memberships
-We have designed three types of institute memberships for helping companies reach immediate and long term data science and analytics goals.
+We have designed four types of institute memberships for helping companies reach immediate and long term data science and analytics goals.
 Included with each membership and core to our partnership model is the placement of data science teams (M.S. in Data Science and Analytics) students within your company for up to 7 months as part of their practicum experience.
 Each of these teams is mentored by a faculty member to help the both the company and the students maximize the practicum experience.
 Two examples of past projects completed during a practicum scenario are building a natural language driven recommendation system and developing deep learning neural networks for market classification.
 All memberships provide one of a kind recruitment opportunities and talent development.
 For more information, please contact Paul Anderson at
 <a href="mailto:andersonpe2@cofc.edu" target="_top">andersonpe2@cofc.edu</a>.

+## Recruitment Membership
+* Consideration for selection of two-student team (possibly up to four students) for practicum, mentored by a faculty member
+* Membership on the joint industrial advisory board with related communications about events

 ## Advanced Recruitment Membership
 * Priority selection of two-student team (possibly up to four students) for practicum, mentored by a faculty member